jayanth2308/shop/README.md

 ```

-3. Install the project dependencies Seperately for frontend and json-server.
+3. Install the project dependencies Seperately for the client and json-server.

 ```bash